Neuroscience

 6. Breadth in Neuroscience (1.0 credit):

-two of the following (at least 0.5 credit must be a C-level NRO course):
+two of the following (at least 0.5 credit must be at the C-level):

 BIOB11H3 Molecular Aspects of Cellular and Genetic Processes